naufalazim/naufalazim/README.md

 - 🇲🇾 From Malaysia.

-- 🏫 Universiti Pertahanan Nasional Malaysia
+- 🏫 National Defence University Malaysia

 - 🌱 Developing system for learn and fun.